ubarsc/rios/doc/source/concurrency.rst

 * The entire InputCollection class
 * The entire VectorReader class
 * The old parallel computation code within rios.parallel.
 This was never very efficient, and is now not used.
-Existing applications which use should should update to the new concurrency style.
-Until then, they will run, by using the new style to emulate the old, with guesses at appropriate parameters.
+Existing applications which use it should update to the new concurrency style.
+Until then, they will still run, but internall the new style is used to emulate the old, with guesses at appropriate parameters.

 Any application code which makes direct use of these classes should be reviewed with this in mind.